Key points:

 Here are a few things to keep in mind as you put your plan together:

-• Pay mix: The right balance of fixed vs. variable pay.
+- Pay mix: the fixed vs. variable split.
 This might be different for different teams, departments or even individual employees.

-• Eligibility: Who will be eligible for variable compensation.
+- Eligibility: who qualifies and on what criteria.
 You may have some forms of organisation-wide compensation and others that are only available to certain teams.

-• Long or short-term objectives: Whether you’re focused on short-term wins or long-term stability.
+- Time horizon: short-term wins vs. long-term retention.
+Whether you’re focused on short-term wins or long-term stability.
 This can impact the type of variable compensation plan you put in place.

-• Team, company, or individual goals: Whether goals are set for individuals or a wider group.
+- Goal structure: individual, team, or company-wide.
+Whether goals are set for individuals or a wider group.
 Some employers use a mixture to incentivise employees to work towards different achievements.

 While variable compensation plans can be highly effective at motivating employees, employers do need to be careful when putting them together.
 That’s because, if you don’t put enough thought into your structure, you could end up incentivising the wrong things.
 This can lead to employees prioritising short-term wins over long-term success – which can have a negative impact on your business over time.